![]() |

-The basic of sign language.
+The basic of sign language. |

 Pescheck, with the desire to translate gesture into acoustic, created a muscle movement detector where it is used to detect the arm movement of a sign language user.
 Then, the iPhone application will translate these gestures where ultimately produce acoustic sound so that the normal people can understand them.
 A written text on a projected screen can also be used to enhance the process of understanding the language.

-The first picture shows the projected screen for written text
+The first picture shows the projected screen for written text The second shows the arm muscle movement detector. |

 In his idea, what makes it almost impossible is the projected screen, which is beyond our knowledge today, but may be possible in the future.
 But personally, i think if you can convert the sign into sound, that is great enough.
 Plus, if you kind of write the text onto a screen, its better to read the text typed directly, without the sign language.
 But anyway, it is still a great idea and i do hope with it, the realm of communication will loss its boundaries and make us possible to communicate with everyone, everywhere.

-You can watch the video of this concept here
+You can watch the video of this concept here.

 2 comments: